-MA: students take four modules per semester.
+MSc: Students take three courses per semester.
 Throughout the year, students work on a minor dissertation on a topic of current interest, during which they receive training in modern research techniques, as well as developing presentation and report-writing skills.
-The School offers a lively environment for studying a masters.
-There are several weekly research seminars on topics in various areas of mathematics.
-Students are also encouraged to participated in the workshops hosted by the School in the Árus de Brún Centre for Computational Algebra.
+The school offers a lively environment for studying a Master’s.
+There are several weekly research seminars on topics in various areas of Mathematics.
+Students are also encouraged to participate in the workshops hosted by the School’s de Brún Centre for Computational Algebra.

 Applications and selections